dirigiblelabs/curriculum-2017/LuchezarSerdarski/CreateDataStructure.md

 # Create a new Data Structure
 Now you will learn how to create and manage a Data Structure.
+## Overview
+In the context of a cloud toolkit, the term Data Structures refers to the domain model of an application.
+The actual entities in a domain model directly correspond to the underlying database entities, that is, tables and views.
+There is no additional abstract layer between the code of your application and the actual model in the target storage.
 ## Prerequisites

  - Log in Eclipse Drigible IDE: